Matthew Browne: Career

-In 1596, Browne was knighted by Robert Devereux, 2nd Earl of Essex, on the Cadiz expedition.
+In 1596, Browne was knighted by Robert Devereux, 2nd Earl of Essex, on the Cádiz expedition.
 In 1600 he was appointed deputy lieutenant of Surrey to Lord Charles Howard.
 In 1601, he was elected to Parliament for Gatton.

 In October 1601, as Nicholas Brend, with whom Browne had been admitted to the Inner Temple in 1582, lay dying, he entered into complicated legal and financial transactions to ensure payment of his debts by which his stepbrother, John Bodley, John Collet, and Sir Matthew Browne would act as his trustees, and by which:

 Bodley would pay the debts and in return take a mortgage on the properties in Bread Street and Southwark, including, now, the Globe...So on October 7, Bodley, Collet, and Browne agreed in writing to pay the debts and Collet to give Nicholas £250 in cash.
 In return, Nicholas mortgaged his properties in Bread Street and Southwark to Collet and Browne for the supposed amount of the debts, £1478.
 On October 8 he signed a bond in which he promised to pay Collet and Browne £2500 if he did not perform the requirements of the mortgage.
 On October 10 he drew his will, providing among other things that Bodley and Browne should have various properties they would sell, including the house in St. Peter's Hill where all this was taking place...And on 12 October 1601, at the age of forty or forty-one, the first owner of the Globe died.